Your 30-Year Legacy System Is a $5M Time Bomb Unless You Fix This Hidden Debt

 The Real Cost of Inaction Why Delaying a Migration Costs Millions

 Every year you delay a modernization plan, your insurance company is bleeding an additional $400k-$800k in specialist maintenance contracts alone.
+This isn't just about salaries; it's about the entire ecosystem of supporting outdated hardware, expensive licenses for deprecated software, and the constant need for emergency patches.
 I learned this the hard way when a client faced a production incident on legacy infrastructure.
 A single outage on that system could trigger a $2M-$5M claims payout, regulatory scrutiny, and emergency response costs.
-The pool of qualified COBOL or VB6 engineers dwindles each year.
+Imagine a scenario where a data processing error in a legacy system leads to underpayment of thousands of claims, resulting in a class-action lawsuit and fines from state regulators.
+The pool of qualified COBOL or VB6 engineers dwindles each year; as of 2026, the average age of a COBOL developer is well over 50, making talent acquisition a critical and expensive bottleneck.
 This isn't about future improvement.
 It's about stopping a continuous, active financial hemorrhage right now.
 If your COBOL specialist is nearing retirement, your team relies on manual workarounds to process claims, and a single production incident costs hundreds of thousands in emergency fixes, your legacy system isn't helping, it's hurting.
 This isn't about improvement; it's about stopping the bleeding.
+This continuous risk and cost are meticulously evaluated by potential acquirers, directly leading to a significant discount on your company's valuation, making tech debt reduction for acquisition valuation a non-negotiable strategic imperative.

 Key Takeaway

-Delaying migration costs hundreds of thousands annually in maintenance and risks multi-million dollar incidents.
+Delaying migration costs hundreds of thousands annually in maintenance and risks multi-million dollar incidents, severely impacting acquisition valuation.

 I'll audit your architecture and find the bottlenecks costing you millions.